brooksbUWO/Debounce/README.md

 # Debounce
 A Debounce class for GPIO on Espressif ESP32.

-This code is based on the following sources:
+This code is based on the following sources (pdf files of these are in the resource directory):

 http://www.ganssle.com/debouncing.htm